franzboard/Ansible-Playbooks/README.md

 # Ansible-Playbooks
-These are mainly intended for classroom use with Raspberry Pi computers.
+Ansible is a terrific tool for performing installation and configuration tasks on multiple hosts, eliminating the need for typing the same commands ever and again.
+These playbooks are mainly intended for classroom use with Raspberry Pi computers.

 ## Prerequisites
 - Generate public ssh key: